jraysajulga/QuanTP/README.md

 ---

-## S1a : Instructions for Enabling Interactivity [⤴](#table-of-contents)
+### S1a: Instructions for Enabling Interactivity [⤴](#table-of-contents)

-1. After running QuanTP (v1.1.0 or above) and obtaining an HTML file, click the visualization icon.
+1. After running QuanTP (v1.1.0 or above) and obtaining an HTML file, click on that HTML file to expand the options, then select the visualization icon:
     ![visualization-icon](assets/visualization-icon.png)

 2. In the resulting pane, click "Interactive Viewer".